Creating wildlife habitat

 Here’s an idea for those motivated more by observing, rather than doing; take a corner of your property – assuming it has no invasive plants – and “do nothing” with it.

-2. Native plantings – If you aren’t a fan of just letting your property grow on its own, you can help guide it to what you would like by planting native trees and shrubs.
-There are many different places (PDF) where you can purchase native plants.
+- Native plantings – If you aren’t a fan of just letting your property grow on its own, you can help guide it to what you would like by planting native trees and shrubs.
+There are many different places where you can purchase native plants.
 Nurseries or your local conservation authority can provide advice on which plants to select and where and how to plant them.
 Choosing plants that provide different benefits to wildlife including shelter or food can help determine which wildlife species are most likely to come to your property.
-Alternatively, if you are still interested in having a garden but want to use native plants, there are plenty of options out there depending on where you live in the north (PDF) or south (PDF) of the province.
+There are guides for southern and northern Ontario that can provide you with options when choosing beautiful non-invasive plants for your gardens.

 Rock or brush piles and logs – Simple things like creating a pile of stones, or leaving brush piles and logs on the ground can provide a variety of benefits for many different species.
 Blue-spotted Salamanders like to live in the moist, cool soil underneath logs, while Ruffed Grouse use fallen “drumming” logs to attract mates.
 Rock and brush piles provide safe places for small animals and their young to hide from predators, while snakes may use the rocks to warm themselves on in order to start their day.

-5. Floating Cover – Ponds can be great sources of diversity on your property, and one way to make them healthier is to increase the complexity of the water’s surface.
-By adding or leaving logs in the pond (PDF), you will provide a spot for turtles to pull themselves out of the water and bask in the sun.
+- Floating Cover – Ponds can be great sources of diversity on your property, and one way to make them healthier is to increase the complexity of the water’s surface.
+By adding or leaving logs in the pond, you will provide a spot for turtles to pull themselves out of the water and bask in the sun.
 They also provide great cover for fish and frogs that need to hide from predators.
-Plant cover (PDF), in the form of lily pads or thick stands of native grasses and reeds provide great nesting habitat for birds and nursery habitat for young fish.
+Plant cover, in the form of lily pads or thick stands of native grasses and reeds provide great nesting habitat for birds and nursery habitat for young fish.

 E. Large properties and F. Farms